GreenPowerMonitor/reffectory/README.md

 ## Usage

-We'll grow reffectory and re-om's documentation bit by bit in the next following months.
+We'll grow reffectory's documentation bit by bit in the following months.

 ## License